MaibornWolff/SecObserve/docs/integrations/osv_scan.md

-# Vulnerability scanning from OSV database [experimental]
+# Vulnerability scanning from OSV database

 The components of a product can be scanned for vulnerabilities using the OSV database.
 The OSV database is a database of open-source vulnerabilities, maintained by Google and is available at [https://osv.dev/](https://osv.dev/).